We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Safe-sex measures typically focus on vaginal sex, which is why condoms are so readily available.
+Safe-sex measures typically focus on penetrative sex, which is why condoms are so readily available.
 But that’s not the only type of intercourse that spreads bacteria and infections.

 It’s possible to get or transmit STIs through oral sex as well.